CAHNProtium/Spoof-detection-spectrogram/README.md

 # Voice Spoofing Detection Using a Spectrogram

-Autor: Carlos Alberto Hernández Nava
+Author: Carlos Alberto Hernández Nava

 The database used for this work is ASVspoof 2019 LA scenario, available at: https://datashare.ed.ac.uk/handle/10283/3336 The database used is under Creative Commons Attribution-NonCommercial License (CC-BY-NC).